pedromoraisf/hexagonal-architecture-distilled/readme.md

 The design was as simple as possible in order not to obscure the practical examples of Hexagonal Architecture concepts.

 I suggest that the consumer of this content does not get attached to peripheral concepts (Decorator design pattern, etc).
-Focus on Ports and Adapters.
+Focus on Ports and Adapters!

 ## Glossary